Canada’s PGM+Copper Giant

 The Generation Mining Opportunity

-With permitting complete and a clear path toward financing and construction, Generation Mining (TSX: GENM)(OTCQB: GENMF) is ready to turn Marathon into Canada’s next billion-dollar critical metals mine.
+With permitting complete and a clear path toward financing and construction, Generation Mining (TSX: GENM)(OTCQB: GENMF) is poised to turn Marathon into Canada’s next billion-dollar critical metals mine.

 As Chairman Kerry Knoll points out in our exclusive interview, GENM isn’t just building a mine — it’s developing one of the only new domestic sources of a truly world-class metals mix of copper, palladium, platinum, gold, and silver — each critical to the modern economy.